 What to pack for your trip to Iguazu Falls

 You’re going to get wet at Iguazu Falls, so pack accordingly!
-I’d recommend bring along:
+I recommend bringing along:

 - Quick dry towel – you’ll need it!